 |Portfolio||1||M||40||To be submitted after teaching week 12 - 1600 words|

 •The computer aided assessment (CAA) tests student learning on the introductory components of the module (lectures 1 and 2).
 This is a multiple choice test, which allows students to see whether they have grasped key concepts, and to reflect on whether they have started to do enough reading for the module.
 Students sit this test in teaching week 6.

 • The portfolio on quantitative methods asks students to write on a continuous project built up over the course of the sessions on quantitative approach, using methods and techniques introduced in lectures.
 This assessment is designed to test students on their understanding of the concepts and techniques of quantitative approach introduced in this module and applying these techniques critically to real-world datasets.
 The report requires students to engage with relevant literatures, drawing both on textbooks and research articles, and asks students to construct an argument through hypotheses testing and synthesising ideas from different sources.
 Students submit the report in teaching week 9.

 • The portfolio provides students with the opportunity to explore two (out of a possible five) different research methods, asking them to consider the specificity of that method, the practicalities of conducting research using that method (for which they draw on exercises conducted during small group teaching) and on their understanding of specific aspects of that method.
 Total portfolio length is 1600 words.
-Students submit the essay in teaching week 12, at the end of the Semester.
+Students submit the essay in the week following teaching week 12, at the end of the Semester.

 RESIT INFO: Coursework 4,000 word essay